Diplomatic correspondence: Identic note

 An identic note is a letter delivered from a single state to multiple recipient states.
 Examples include the identic note sent by Thomas Jefferson regarding action against the Barbary Pirates and that from the United States to China and the Soviet Union in 1929.
-In it, the United States called on the other two powers to peacefully resolve their differences over the Eastern China Railway.
+In the latter, the United States called on the other two powers to peacefully resolve their differences over the Eastern China Railway.

 Bouts de papier

 A bout de papier (speaking note) may be presented by a visiting official when meeting with an official from another state at the conclusion of the meeting.
 Prepared in advance, it contains a short summary of the main points addressed by the visiting official during the meeting and, firstly, serves as a memory aid for the visiting official when speaking.
-It, secondly, removes ambiguity about the subject of the meeting occasioned by verbal miscues by the visiting official.
+Secondly, it removes ambiguity about the subject of the meeting occasioned by verbal miscues by the visiting official.
 Bouts de papier are always presented without credit or attribution so as to preserve the confidentiality of the meeting in case the document is later disclosed.